 They’ll check the pump is operational, and its speed setting.

-If this doesn’t fix the problem, it’s likely they’ll need to hot flush your system will chemicals to remove any heating sludge.
+If this doesn’t fix the problem, it’s likely they’ll need to hot-flush your system with chemicals to remove heating sludge.

-With older Potterton Promax, Suprima and Profile boilers, we get lots of people asking why they have no hot water in their boiler, even when the heating works.
+With old Potterton boiler models, like Promax, Suprima, and Profile, we get lots of people asking why they have no hot water in their taps even when the heating works.

-On the flip side, a similar problem can occur, but customers have heating but not hot water.
+On the flip side, a similar problem can occur, but customers have hot water, but no heat.

 The problem isn’t limited to, but is usually associated with, a diverter valve that’s stuck.

 A diverter valve essentially directs hot water to taps and showers, or your radiators.

-On a combi, if it’s broken or stuck, it will only provide one or the other.
+On a combi, if it’s broken or stuck, it will only supply one or the other.

 However, if the valve is partially stuck, you might get radiators heating up slightly, every time you turn on hot taps or run a bath.

 Basically, hot water that is meant to be directed to your bath, shower or taps, is leaking through the diverter valve.

 This isn’t the only problem that can cause your Potterton boiler to provide no hot water.
 So, it’s worth getting a qualified local engineer in to help.

 They’ll assess the diverter valve, and there’s a good chance it’s worth replacing, rather than wasting time trying to fit an old and faulty part.
 In some cases, a replacement boiler might be a better option, and you can get prices for one here.

-We’ve wrote more on faulty diverter valves here.
+We’ve written more on faulty diverter valves here.